swoboda1337/acurite-esphome/README.md

     {{states('sensor.acurite_rainfall_15min')|float > 0}}

 For lightning detection the following example sensors that can be added to Home Assistant.
-These sensors will create a daily counter, daily closest distance and most recent distance.
+These sensors will create a daily counter, daily closest distance, most recent distance and a binary sensor if lightning has been detected in the last thirty minutes.
 If there has been no strike today both closest and last will show 40km (max distance):

     utility_meter:
       daily_lightning: